dynobo/lmdiag/README.rst

 Disclaimer
 ..........

 This is my very first public python library.
 Don't expect everything to work smoothly.
-I'm happy to receive helpful fedback or pull requests.
+I'm happy to receive useful feedback or pull requests.

 Certification
 ..............